adap/flower/doc/source/tutorial-quickstart-scikitlearn.rst

   import utils
   from flwr_datasets import FederatedDataset

 Prior to local training, we need to load the MNIST dataset, a popular image classification dataset of handwritten digits for machine learning, and partition the dataset for FL.
-This can be conveniently achieved using Flower Datasets.
+This can be conveniently achieved using `Flower Datasets <https://flower.ai/docs/datasets>`_.
 The :code:`FederatedDataset.load_partition()` method loads the partitioned training set for each partition ID defined in the :code:`--partition-id` argument.

 .. code-block:: python